Henry M. Arens

-Henry Martin Arens (November 21, 1873 – October 6, 1963) was a politician who served in many offices in Minnesota, including the U.S. House of Representatives.
+Henry Martin Arens (November 21, 1873 – October 6, 1963) was a German-American farmer and politician from Minnesota who served in several public offices, including as lieutenant governor and U.S. Representative.

+Early life

 Arens was born as Heinrich Martin Arens in Bausenrode near Fretter in the Kingdom of Prussia, today part of the municipality of Finnentrop, Westphalia, Germany.
-He immigrated to the United States in November 1889 and was a farmer near Jordan, Minnesota.
+He migrated to the United States in November 1889 and was a farmer near Jordan, Minnesota.

+Political career

 His first public office was as a member of the board of aldermen for Jordan from 1905 to 1913.
-He went on to become a member of the Minnesota House of Representatives from 1919 to 1922 and in the state senate from 1923 to 1930.
+He was a member of the Minnesota House of Representatives from 1919 to 1922 and in the state senate from 1923 to 1930.